strowk/tisq/README.md

 curl -s https://raw.githubusercontent.com/strowk/tisq/main/install.sh | bash
 ```

 Tested on Linux bash and Windows Git Bash.
+Should work for MacOS too.

 ### From sources

+If your system/architecture is not supported by the script above,
+you can install Rust and install TisQ from sources:

 ```bash
 git clone https://github.com/strowk/tisq